-- For patients with ST-elevation myocardial infarction (STEMI), Plavix has been shown to reduce the rate of death from any cause and the rate of a combined endpoint of death, re-infarction, or stroke.
-The benefit for patients who undergo primary percutaneous coronary intervention is unknown.
+- For patients with ST-elevation myocardial infarction (STEMI), Plavix has been shown to reduce the rate of MI and stroke.
+(1.1)

-For patients with a history of recent myocardial infarction (MI), recent stroke, or established peripheral arterial disease, Plavix has been shown to reduce the rate of a combined endpoint of new ischemic stroke (fatal or not), new MI (fatal or not), and other vascular death.
+- Recent MI, recent stroke, or established peripheral arterial disease.
+Plavix has been shown to reduce the rate of MI and stroke.
+(1.2)

 Plavix Dosage and Administration

-- For patients with non-ST-elevation ACS (UA/NSTEMI), initiate Plavix with a single 300 mg oral loading dose and then continue at 75 mg once daily.
-Initiate aspirin (75–325 mg once daily) and continue in combination with Plavix [see Clinical Studies (14.1)].
+- Initiate Plavix with a single 300 mg oral loading dose and then continue at 75 mg once daily.

 Dosage Forms and Strengths